surveyjs/survey-library/docs/design-survey-conditional-logic.md

 - [`avgInArray`](#avginarray)
 - [`countInArray`](#countinarray)

-If you do not find a needed function in the list above, you can [implement a custom function](#custom-functions) with the required functionality.
+If you do not find a required function in the list above, you can [implement a custom function](#custom-functions) with the required functionality.

 ---